cjporteo/thoughtful-ai/README.md

 ## Output Integrity and Limitations
 I was pretty satisfied overall with the quality of the generated text, but it's far from perfect.
 Quotes range wildly in coherence - sometimes it creates something far-reaching and whimsical, but other times it just spits out contradictory nonsense.

 A possible defense for this is the (relatively) small model size.
 GPT-2 has been released in four different sizes: 124M, 355M, 762M, and 1.5B.
 These numbers represent the varying number of parameters present in the model - more parameters means less portability but higher complexity and richer output.
 Since I planned to deploy this project to the cloud from the start, I opted for the 124M model.
-I suspect that a lot of the contradictory patterns currently occurring with the 124M model would be ironed out in the bigger versions.
+I suspect that a lot of the contradictory patterns currently occurring with the 124M model are ironed out in the bigger versions.

 Here's an example of a generated quote exhibiting this contradictory behavior:
 ~